- Contact Us

 Shot@Life is a grassroots advocacy campaign of the United Nations Foundation that champions global childhood immunization via public education, grassroots advocacy and fundraising.
 As a Shot@Life Champion, those interested in supporting vaccinations around the globe gain valuable training, education and relationships with other vaccination advocates.

-Champions are invited to attend the Shot@Life Champions Summit each winter in Washington D.C., where they gain in-depth information on current news, sharpen their advocacy skills and meet with members of Congress on Capitol Hill.
+Champions are invited to attend the Shot@Life Champion Summit each winter in Washington D.C., where they gain in-depth information on current health news, sharpen their advocacy skills and meet with members of Congress on Capitol Hill.

 In a little under an hour, you can become a Shot@life Champion by: